joseph-montanez/raylib-php/README.md

 # raylib-php

-PHP 7.x bindings for raylib, a simple and easy-to-use library to learn videogames programming (www.raylib.com)
+PHP 7.x bindings for raylib, a simple and easy-to-use library to learn video games programming (www.raylib.com)

 This is currently a work-in-progress and bindings are not complete and are likely to change.
 Progress of binding can be tracked via
 [MAPPING.md](MAPPING.md)